UWM-Libraries/ph-allmaps/part-3/01_geojson.md

       ...
 ```

-Create a file named `paris-road-overlay.html` that contains the content below:
+Create a file named `paris-road-overlay.html` (in the same directory as `voiries1300_2009.svg`) that contains the content below:

 ```html
 <!doctype html>